firminoneto11/pokemon-scouting/README.md

 ## Video Link

-Bellow you can find the google driver folder to the code explanation as well instructions on how to run the project:
+Bellow you can find the google driver folder to the code explanation as well as instructions on how to run the project: